w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Adding previous and next buttons
+## Add previous and next buttons

-Add `<button>` elements that allow users to switch back and forth between carousel items.
-They can be individually styled and also provide semantic meaning.
-Such elements are also compatible with assistive technology and keyboard use.
+Add `<button>` elements that allow users to switch back and forth between items.
+They can be individually styled, provide semantic meaning and do also work with assistive technology and keyboard usage out of the box.

-In the example below, JavaScript is used to generate buttons and insert them into the carousel.
-These particular buttons are visually displayed as arrows that overlay the carousel items.
+In the example below, JavaScript is used to generate buttons and them to the carousel.
+Visually the buttons appear as arrows overlaying the individual items.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>